 Funding and Resources

-Cornell University provides a wide range of services and resources to help students reach their academic, professional, and personal goals.
-Diversity fellowships offered through Cornell include the SUNY Graduate Diversity Fellowship, the Deans Excellence Fellowship, Deans McNair Graduate Fellowship, Deans Mellon Mays Graduate Fellowship, and the Provost Diversity Fellowship for Continuing Students.
+Cornell University provides a wide range of financial and other resources to help students reach their academic, professional, and personal goals.
+Diversity Fellowships offered through the Graduate School include the SUNY Graduate Diversity Fellowship, the Deans Excellence Fellowship, Deans McNair Graduate Fellowship, and Deans Mellon Mays Graduate Fellowship for new students, and the Provost Diversity Fellowship for Continuing Students.